Those who believe that inequalities are caused by “natural” or “internal” differences among racial groups show more racial bias against Black children

 “Beliefs about race emerge early in life and vary among children, so identifying how they form is an important first step in understanding how to prevent racial biases from developing,” observes Rizzo.
 “Our study shows that as White children are exposed to greater levels of inequality in their daily lives, the beliefs they form to explain what causes those inequalities will shape how they treat people from different racial groups.”

-The research was supported by a grant from the National Science Foundation (BCS-2017375).
+The research was supported by a grants from the National Science Foundation (BCS-2017375) and Beyond Conflict.